fbpx

 Highlights

-• Witness the incredible force of the Zambezi River as it plunges over the cliff edge, creating a stunning mist that nurtures the unique rainforest ecosystem surrounding Vic Falls.
+• Feel the incredible force of the Zambezi River as it plunges over the cliff edge, creating a mist that nurtures the rainforest ecosystem surrounding Vic Falls.

-• Visit the Victoria Falls Wildlife Trust to learn about the rehabilitation of wildlife from conflict and poaching and have the possibility of meeting some rescued or orphaned wildlife currently in their care.
+• Visit the Victoria Falls Wildlife Trust and learn about the rehabilitation of wildlife from conflict and poaching.
+While you’re here, maybe meet some rescued or orphaned wildlife currently in their care.

-• Experience the thrill of spotting majestic elephants, elusive leopards, and powerful lions, all from the comfort of your open-air vehicle on a safari through Hwange National Park.
+• Spot elephants, leopards, cheetahs, birds and lions, all from the comfort of your open-air vehicle on a safari through Hwange National Park.

 Itinerary